medjanne/Speeduino-another-output-board/README.md

-This os an output board for speeduino this board is designed for smd components
+This is an output board for speeduino this board is designed for smd components